chris1642/Local-Power-BI-Impact-Analysis-Governance/README.md

 # Local Power BI Governance & Impact Analysis Solution

-## All-in-one solution for getting a deeper understanding and analysis of your local Power BI reports/models

 *This is the local Report/Model Version.
 If looking for the version that leverages the Power BI Service and REST API across all Workspaces, check out: https://github.com/chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution*

 - All computer requirements are at the user level and do not require admin privileges.